mymonero/mymonero-mobile/README.md

 npm start
 ```

-This will build and package the web version of the application in the `browser_build` folder.
+This will build and package the web version of the application in the `dist` folder.
 Once that is done, it will initialise all necessary build files for your Android application.
 Finally, it will attempt to open the project in Android Studio.

 ## Suggested development workflow

-As the application is essentially a web application which gets transpiled into Java by Capacitor, rather than transpile and build each time, we do most of our development work by running a server that serves the browser_build folder, and accessing it in Chrome.
+As the application is essentially a web application which gets transpiled into Java by Capacitor, rather than transpile and build each time, we do most of our development work by running a server that serves the `dist` folder, and accessing it in Chrome.
 Barring unusual cases, changes made and tested on Chrome will function properly once transpiled.

 When developing in this fashion, one can run a server with hot-reload enabled by using the `npm run watch` command

-## Debugging the Android application
+## Debugging the application

+### Android

 Should you run into any issues with the transpiled application, you are able to debug the application by making use of Android WebView debugging and the Chrome browser.
 In order to do so, follow the instructions below: